-If your business or organization has a website, your primary goal is to make sure it’s generating customers or donors.
-A website that may look visually appealing, yet doesn’t have effective calls to action that convert, can take up bandwidth while sending content out into a black hole.
+If your business or organization has a website, your primary goal is to make sure it’s helping you meet your business objectives.
+Your website design make make your site look good, but if it doesn’t have effective calls to action that convert, can take up bandwidth while sending content out into a black hole.

 You don’t want to waste your resources, nor your potential customer’s time.
 Instead, you want people actively engaging with your site.
 You want people to make a connection to your site -- ideally a good, emotional one.
 You want all of that hard work putting up a domain on the Internet and creating a presence to actually do something.